 England is known for its National Health Service.
 It is the largest and the oldest single-payer healthcare system in the world and with one fifth of its budget being spent on providing health care in London alone it would be expected that every person living in London is in… Continue reading

 90% of organisations in the voluntary sector are small or medium sized charities.
 Despite making up such a large percentage of the sector the work that they do often goes unnoticed by many.
 Research commissioned by TSB, and reported in the Guardian (13/06/16), shows that small charities miss out on… Continue reading

 Where: Elizabeth Street, London, SW1W.
 A 5 minute walk from Victoria Station.

 Please come and join us tomorrow at the Elizabeth Street Summer Party from 3-11!
-There will be food, drink, a fancy dress parade, entertainment, a performance by Holland Park Opera, live music and… Continue reading
+There will be food, drink, a fancy dress parade, entertainment, a performance by Holland Park Opera, live… Continue reading